The Java programming language is ubiquitous.

 To do that, you need a killer resume.

 Why?
 Because senior developers will have more experience, and the competition for the junior developer slots will be intense.
+This is why you need to know how to write a resume.

 To win over the hiring manager, you have to make sure your resume elevates you above the others.